Details of the 3 Day Mnweni Hike-the most scenic hike in the Drakensberg

 When is payment due and how do I pay?

-Payment to secure your booking is due by 1 Feb.
+Payment to secure your booking is 5 days prior to the hike date.
 Payment can be made into our bank account below.
 Please use you name as reference:

 Account Type: Cheque

 Account name: Soul mountaineering

 Account no: 10438938099

 Where do you have to meet on day 1 of the hike and the time?